Welcome to the Christchurch branch

 If you live in or near Christchurch, please contact us for support, advocacy and information relating to disability.
 Our services are community based and we have staff providing a variety of services for disabled people and their family and whānau and the wider community.

 We offer a range of services for disabled people and their family and whānau including access to our modern well-equipped holiday home in Christchurch and Paroa on the West Coast.
-All our support services (with the exception of Mobility Parking and Total Mobility) are free.
+All our support services (with the exception of Mobility Parking) are free.

 There are a number of ways you can access them.
 While some of our services may need a referral and not all the services offered by CCS Disability Action are available from our branch, please get in touch with us directly to discuss your needs and what we can offer you.